getreu/tp-note/docs/source/tpnote--manpage.md

 ```

 There is no restriction about the markup language being used in the note's text
 body.
-However, the default templates assume Markdown and the file extension
+However, the default templates assume Markdown or ReStructuredText and
-'`.md`'.
-Both can be changed easily by adapting Tp-Note's configuration file.
+the file extensions '`.md`' and '`.rst`'.
+Both can be changed easily by adapting
-Besides the requirements concerning its header, a valid Tp-Note file must have
+Tp-Note's configuration file.
+Besides the requirements concerning its header,
-a filename extension that is listed in the configuration file variable:
+a valid Tp-Note file must have a filename extension that is listed in the
-'`filename.extensions`'.
-The latter also determines which internal markup
+configuration file variable: '`filename.extensions`'.
+The latter also determines
-language render is called for Tp-Note's internal viewer.
+which internal markup language render is called for Tp-Note's internal viewer.